FAQ

 Some misconceptions about the Einstein Telescope.

-At the moment, we are in the feasibility phase, which should definitively demonstrate and substantiate that this region is ready in all areas for the construction of the Einstein Telescope.
-In addition, with Sardinia, there is a second candidate for building the Einstein Telescope.
-And perhaps a third candidate will follow with Germany’s Saxony.
-The choice of where the Einstein Telescope will be built is expected in the next few years.
-Construction itself will begin in 2028 at the earliest.
+We are currently in the feasibility phase, which must definitively demonstrate and substantiate that this region is ready in all respects for the construction of the Einstein Telescope.
+In addition, Sardinia and Saxony are the second and third candidates for the construction of the Einstein Telescope.
+The decision on where the Einstein Telescope will be built will be made in 2027.
+Preparations for the construction itself will begin after that.

 The answer to that is unequivocal: no. The underground observatory requires such stable and noise-free soil.
 This site would never have been considered if this border region had an increased risk of earthquakes and hence earthquake damage.
 Nor does the construction and subsequent use of the telescope at a depth of about 250 metres in the ground increase the risk of earthquakes.
 Compare it to a hard stone, into which a hole is drilled from one side to the other.
 That hole is very small in relation to the whole stone.
 That does not make that stone softer or more unstable.
 This is also how the construction of the Einstein Telescope should be seen in relation to the whole rock.
 Another comparison is with a car tunnel through a high mountain, e.g. the Gothard tunnel in Switzerland: the tunnel does not make the mountain unstable.